AlfrescoArchive/acs-deployment-aws/README.md

 ### Prerequisites

-To run the Alfresco Content Services (ACS) deployment on AWS provided Kubernetes cluster requires:
+To run the Alfresco Content Services (ACS) deployment on an AWS provided Kubernetes cluster requires:

 | Component   | Getting Started Guide |
 | ------------| --------------------- |